lgoldstein/mina-sshd/README.md

 * A file [URI](https://docs.oracle.com/javase/8/docs/api/java/net/URI.html) - or a string starting with `"file:/"` followed by the file path - see below.

+* A [URL](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html) - or a string contaning "://" - in which case the [URL#openStream()](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html#openStream) method is invoked and its contents are read.

 * A [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) or a [Path](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Path.html) - in this case, the file's contents are __re-loaded__ every time it is required and sent as the banner contents.

 * The special value `ServerAuthenticationManager.AUTO_WELCOME_BANNER_VALUE` which generates a combined "random art" of all the server's keys as described in `Perrig A.` and `Song D.`-s article [Hash Visualization: a New Technique to improve Real-World Security](http://sparrow.ece.cmu.edu/~adrian/projects/validation/validation.pdf) - _International Workshop on Cryptographic Techniques and E-Commerce (CrypTEC '99)_

-* Overriding the `ServerUserAuthService#resolveWelcomeBanner` method
+* One can also override the `ServerUserAuthService#resolveWelcomeBanner` method and use hatever other content customization one sees fit.

 **Note:**

 1. If any of the sources yields an empty string or is missing (in the case of a resource) then no welcome banner message is sent.

-2. If the banner is loaded from a file resource, then one can configure the [Charset](https://docs.oracle.com/javase/8/docs/api/java/nio/charset/Charset.html) used to convert the file's contents into a string via the `ServerAuthenticationManager.WELCOME_BANNER_CHARSET` configuration key (default=`UTF-8`).
+2. If the banner is loaded from a file or URL resource, then one can configure the [Charset](https://docs.oracle.com/javase/8/docs/api/java/nio/charset/Charset.html) used to convert the file's contents into a string via the `ServerAuthenticationManager.WELCOME_BANNER_CHARSET` configuration key (default=`UTF-8`).

 3. In this context, see also the `ServerAuthenticationManager.WELCOME_BANNER_LANGUAGE` configuration key - which provides control over the declared language tag, although most clients seem to ignore it.